+My test strategy involved running the QMZ tool against known web applications and manually confirming that the test paths produced for a given site fully traversed the pages in the site.
+A secondary strategy was to run the QMZ tool against an unknown web site in hopes of encountering new types of HTML, to detect defects in my QMZ tool based on what it could not traverse.
+This helped to get better branch and statement coverage by causing my QMZ tool to execute code not traversed by the smaller, known applications.
+However, achieving good statement and branch coverage was not explicitly part of my test strategy.

 Web scraping an entire site by its nature is slow, since it makes a request and downloads a full web page, and it does this repeatedly.
 Because of this, it got very tiresome waiting for the same page to re-scrape after finding and fixing a small bug later in the QMZ tool.
 To speed up the testing process, I added the ability to serialize the results of the QMZ tool at different points, and save the serializations to files to be read in later.
 The QMZ tool allows the following to be serialized to YAML: Site instances, PFD instances.
 Using the YAML::dump and YAML::load methods, Ruby objects can be transformed into their YAML representations with no extra code added to the object's class, then deserialized later into the Ruby object.
 This allows the QMZ tool to accept input parameters specifying an input file from which either a Site or a PFD is represented in YAML.
 The user can also specify output files in which to save a Site or a PFD, once they have been constructed, to be loaded later.
 Then the entire web application need be scraped only once, which greatly speeds up development testing when neither the PFD nor Site class changes.

+2c.
 Sample Output from the QMZ Tool